Ellette Mendelowitz, MA

 Outside the Therapy Room

-Outside of therapy, I’m a storyteller and creative thinker at heart.
-Before entering this field, I spent time video editing—blending music and visuals to capture emotion and tell stories.
-That creative energy still fuels my work today.
+Outside of therapy, I’m a storyteller and creative at heart.
+My background in video editing—blending music, visuals, and emotion—still shapes how I think and work.
 I believe curiosity, humor, and imagination are powerful tools for connection and healing.
-When I’m not working, you’ll often find me walking in nature, revisiting animation projects, or getting lost in a good story.
-Whether through art, movement, or meaningful conversation, I’m always exploring new ways to understand the world—and help others do the same.
+When I’m not working, you’ll likely find me walking in nature, diving into creative projects, or getting lost in a good story.